 You may be a little intimidated at the thought of decluttering and organizing your home office, I get it.
-Because our home offices are often huge multi-tasking rooms in our homes, they can become cluttered and disorganized very easily.
+Because our home offices are often huge multi-tasking rooms in our homes, they can become cluttered and disorganized very quickly.

 Let’s get started!